alexgibson/wavepad/README.md

 To run the server:

 ```
-cd dist && python -m SimpleHTTPServer
+npm start
 ```

-The app can then be viewed at `localhost:8000`.
+The app can then be viewed at `localhost:8080`.

 Deploy
 ------